chisui/dakka/thesis/main.md

     Elem e (a ': as) = Elem e as
 ```

-There are three things to note with this type family:
+There are three things to note with The `Elem` type family:

 1. It is partial.
 It has no pattern for the empty list.
 Since it's kind is `Constraint` this means, the constraint isn't met if we would enter that case either explicitly or through recursion.
 2. The first pattern of `Elem` is non-linear.
 That means that a variable appears twice. `e` appears as the first parameter and as the first element in the list.
 This is only permitted on type families in Haskell.
 Without this feature it would be quite hard to define this type family at all.
 3. We leverage that n-tuples of `Constraints` are `Constraints` themselves.
 In this case `()` can be seen as an 0-tuple and thus equates to `Constraint` that always holds.

-The `Creates` typefamily is incredibly useful for anything we want to do that concerns the hierarchy of the typesystem.
-For example we could ensure that all actors in a given actor system fulfill a certain constraint.
+The `Creates` typefamily is incredibly useful for defining assumtions that concern the hierarchy of the actorsystem.
+For example we can formulate an assumtion that states that all actors in a given actor system fulfill a certain constraint.

 ```haskell
 type family AllActorsImplement (c :: * -> Constraint) (a :: *) :: Constraint where